 2026 Elections

-Please Note: Pursuant to Minnesota Statute§204B.09, subd.3, any candidate wishing to have their write-in votes individually recorded must file a written request with the City Clerk of the City of Sauk Rapids no later than the seventh day before any municipal election.
+Please Note: Pursuant to Minnesota Statute§204B.09, subd.3, any candidate wishing to have their write-in votes individually recorded must file a written request with the City Clerk of the City of Sauk Rapids no later than the nineteenth day before any municipal election.

 Where to Vote